shekaroppo/shekar.github.io/_posts/2015-08-03-implementing-appbarlayout-with-scrollview.md

 **Step 3: Toolbar should stick at top**

-  * As Toolbar should be on top of scrolling content place it below ObservableScrollView.
+  * As Toolbar should be on top of scrolling content, so place it below ObservableScrollView.
 Also make toolbar transparent initially.

   {% highlight xml %}
     <android.support.v7.widget.Toolbar